 5. Not budgeting for emergency costs

 Every successful budget needs an emergency fund.
 No matter how organized you are, unexpected costs can happen, such as car repairs, medical costs, veterinary emergencies, and so on.
+This is one of the most common budgeting mistakes.

 Having an emergency fund can help stop you from adding to your debt or busting your budget.
 I recommend setting aside money each paycheck and putting this towards your emergency savings.
 Think about your emergency fund as an expense.
 This will get you into the habit of paying towards it monthly.